 Many genre pictures in the late ‘sixties had gone annoyingly hip, leaving O’Brien’s straight dinosaur adventure adrift in a sea of irrelevance.
 Little kids and adult nerds knew what they were getting with Toho’s Destroy All Monsters and The Green Slime, which made money while Gwangi was a pure no-show.
 The movie with the unpronounceable title is based on a 1942 Willis O’Brien script that didn’t fly and was eventually splintered into several concepts, including perhaps Mighty Joe Young with a familiar Kong-like gorilla substituting for the dinosaur: circus types find an incredible monster, take it back to civilization, it escapes, end title.

 Shot in Spain in the familiar Spaghetti Western locations of Almeria, Gwangi never makes up its mind what it is.
 It’s not really a Western or a Circus picture.
 It waves a flag of curses and magic but does without a supernatural element.
-It’s just a plain monster movie in an artificial setting, an impoverished Mexico with pure- blood Spanish horses, European gypsies and a little boy actor as an annoying sidekick.
-An American Wild West Show goes to Mexico, the land of superior horsemen, trick riders and bullfight picadors?
+It’s just a plain monster movie in an artificial, impoverished Mexico with pure- blood Spanish horses, European gypsies and a little boy actor as an annoying sidekick.
+An American Wild West Show can find an audience in Mexico, the land of superior horsemen, trick riders and bullfight picadors?
 The script forces the actors to embarrass themselves; with their almost uniformly bad dialogue fully looped.
 Gwangi ended the five-movie career of Gila Golan.
 Genre stalwart Richard Carlson seems grateful for his ridiculously underwritten role.
 The impact of the performances in this one is so negligible that the less said the better.

 Harryhausen had the stop-motion field almost all to himself, but it wasn’t a niche that Hollywood respected.
 The success of his previous One Million Years B.C. had been attributed to the appeal of Raquel Welch.
 Ray’s mistake was not doing something to update the concept that Willis O’Brien had invented simply to combine his twin interests of cowboys and dinosaurs.
 The Forbidden Valley consists only of some curious Almeria rock formations and a couple of matte paintings.
 It’s a singularly unconvincing Lost World that couldn’t possibly keep the dinos in or the Mexican population out.
 Gwangi the Great is a dinosaur, nothing more, and the movie seems to think that general audiences will be charmed by him.
 Audiences need identification with their monsters, which points to the enormous success of Kong, the steady popularity of Mighty Joe Young, and the indifference shown to most dinos and big bugs on movie screens.